We have three members of staff and are led by an elected board of volunteer trustees, who are endorsed by our member organisations.

 Sarah has been Chief Executive of the Neurological Alliance since October 2016.
 In this role Sarah co-Chairs the National Neuro Advisory Group, as well as sitting on a number of other national forums including the Neurology Intelligence Collaborative, and the National Neuroscience Service Review expert reference group.
 Previously she was Director of Strategy and External Affairs at Epilepsy Society.
 Prior to working at Epilepsy Society, Sarah held a number of management roles in the charity sector and local government, including working in policy and strategic projects for the Mayor of London and in the Charities Office of HRH the Prince of Wales.
 Sarah is also a Trustee of National Voices.

-Katharine McIntosh, Senior Policy and Campaigns Adviser
+Katharine McIntosh, Policy and External Affairs Manager

 Katharine joined the Neurological Alliance in January 2018.
 She has a background in neurology related health policy, having previously held policy roles at the MS Society and Epilepsy Society.
 She also has an in-depth knowledge of welfare and employment issues affecting disabled people.
 Prior to completing her Masters degree in social policy, Katharine worked as an IAPT employment support coordinator in the mental health field.
 She continues to volunteer as a trustee at a local Mind association, and became the Chair in March 2017.